Combine harvester: History

 Combines, some of them quite large, were drawn by mule or horse teams and used a bullwheel to provide power.
 Later, steam power was used, and George Stockton Berry integrated the combine with a steam engine using straw to heat the boiler.
-At the turn of the twentieth century, horse-drawn combines were starting to be used on the American plains and Idaho (often pulled by teams of twenty or more horses).
+At the turn of the twentieth century, horse-drawn combines started to be used on the American plains and Idaho (often pulled by teams of twenty or more horses).

 In 1911, the Holt Manufacturing Company of California, US produced a self-propelled harvester.
 In Australia in 1923, the patented Sunshine Auto Header was one of the first center-feeding self-propelled harvesters.
 In 1923 in Kansas, the Baldwin brothers and their Gleaner Manufacturing Company patented a self-propelled harvester that included several other modern improvements in grain handling.
 Both the Gleaner and the Sunshine used Fordson engines; early Gleaners used the entire Fordson chassis and driveline as a platform.
 In 1929, Alfredo Rotania of Argentina patented a self-propelled harvester.

 International Harvester started making horse-pulled combines in 1915.
 At the time, horse-powered binders and stand-alone threshing machines were more common.
 In the 1920s, Case Corporation and John Deere made combines, introducing tractor-pulled harvesters with a second engine aboard the combine to power its workings.
 The world economic collapse in the 1930s stopped farm equipment purchases, and for this reason, people largely retained the older method of harvesting.
 A few farms did invest and used Caterpillar tractors to move the outfits.

 Tractor-drawn combines (also called pull-type combines) became common after World War II as many farms began to use tractors.
 An example was the All-Crop Harvester series.
 These combines used a shaker to separate the grain from the chaff and straw-walkers (grates with small teeth on an eccentric shaft) to eject the straw while retaining the grain.
 Early tractor-drawn combines were usually powered by a separate gasoline engine, while later models were PTO-powered, via a shaft transferring tractor engine power to operate the combine.
 These machines either put the harvested crop into bags that were then loaded onto a wagon or truck, or had a small bin that stored the grain until it was transferred via a chute.